 Try clicking on the buttons at the top of various columns in this window and notice that these cause the results to be sorted by that column.

-After sorting the results list by NetProfit ascending, double-click on the top row to open the Daily Stats Graph showing the equity curve.
+After sorting the results list by ascending NetProfit, double-click on the top row to open the Daily Stats Graph showing the equity curve.

 Now repeatedly press the down arrow key on your keyboard and watch as the graph changes to show each equity curve from the set of tests.
 If, as above, you sorted by NetProfit with lowest values first, the curve will gradually look better as you proceed with the down arrow.
 If you started with highest first, it will gradually look worse.
 You can even hold down the key and let it auto-repeat to see them all in rapid succession.

-Feel free to experiment with the buttons along the top of the graph (or the left and right arrow keys) too.
+Feel free to experiment with the buttons along the top of the graph (or the left and right arrow keys).

 To get a better sense of the relationship between these parameters and the corresponding test results, click on in the Tool Bar to open the Optimization Results Graph.

-If you see a graph other than NetProfit, use the button bar to select this one.
+If you see a graph other than NetProfit, use the button bar to select NetProfit.
 Every column from the Results window can be graphed here.

-Note that the X-Axis shows values for both parameters under each bar (in this example, only every other bar -- the window would need to be made wider to see every bar label).
+Note that the X-Axis shows values for both parameters under each bar (or, in this example, under every other bar -- the window would need to be made wider to see every bar label).

 Pressing the right mouse button within the graph opens a menu that can be used to change the display in many ways.

 Selecting Sort Columns changes the graph to this:

-Now we can easily see that 40/300 had the highest net profit of the combinations we tested and that it appears to have been an outlier.
+Now we can easily see that 60/200 had the highest net profit of the combinations we tested and that it appears to have been an outlier.